Last Updated on March 21, 2021 by Shaun Snapp

 Navigation systems, such as Google Maps, are not AI.
 There are claimed benefits of AI for things like cancer identification, but these tend to be controlled studies produced by financially biased entities.
 And while it is difficult to find actual hard examples of the impact of AI on our lives, the AI industry continues to receive entirely outsized funding versus its contribution to making things more efficient or better.

 AI to the Rescue for Everything?

-There is a mindless application of AI to seemingly solve every issue, even issues that can’t be addressed through AI.
+There is a mindless AI application to seemingly solve every issue, even issues that can’t be addressed through AI.
 Humans need to reduce their global population quickly.
 They need to reduce their carbon footprint, how much garbage they generate, and a host of other issues.
 These are things that require real sacrifices, but instead of facing stark trade-offs, profit-oriented AI marketing infused are pitching AI “solutions” to problems that do not require any sacrifices.
-AI, in the most peculiar fashion, is being used to disarm our actual human intelligence by saying…
+Most peculiarly, AI is being used to disarm our actual human intelligence by saying…